tamaracoaa/Remote-Controlled-Car/README.md

 ## Educational Value Added

-Through this project I will apply my knowledge of circuitry and coding to create a basic design of a car, thereby creating a foundation that future bigger projects can grow from.
+Through this project I will apply my knowledge of circuitry and coding to create a basic design of a RC car, thereby creating a foundation that future bigger projects can grow from.
 The overarching goal is to create an RC car that uses a camera and AI object detection to recognize obstacles and navigate through a set path.

 ## Tasks